leosep/CSharpAlgorithmsPractice/README.md

 # CSharpAlgorithmsPractice

 This repository contains a collection of C# algorithms designed for learning and practicing basic to intermediate programming concepts.
-Each algorithm is implemented with clear comments and explanations.

 ## List of some Algorithms

 1. **Bubble Sort** - Sorts an array by repeatedly swapping adjacent elements if they are in the wrong order.